 Push notification: allows on-screen alerts for calendar events, new TV episodes,

-Using the iPhone or iPod touch as a touchpad and keyboard could actually make browsing the web on a TV screen a good experience.
-People are using their iPhone for browsing the net at home already; expanding that same type of experience to a bigger screen in the living room is a logical next step.
+Using the iPhone or iPod touch as a touchpad and keyboard could make browsing the web on a TV screen a good experience.
+People are already using their iPhones to browse the net at home; expanding that experience to a bigger screen in the living room is a logical next step.

-After talking to a variety of Apple TV owners, I think Apple doesn’t realize who the primary market for this device should be: families.
-My wife doesn’t know what a torrent is, and doesn’t want to watch movies on the computer.
-She wants to be able to sit down on the couch, and navigate a system that allows her to watch movies and TV: the Apple TV does that.
+After talking to various Apple TV owners, I think Apple doesn't realize that the primary market for this device should be: families.
+My wife doesn't know what a torrent is and doesn't want to watch movies on the computer.
+She wants to sit on the couch and navigate a system that allows her to watch movies and TV: the Apple TV does that.
 My kids have their favorite TV shows (Shawn the Sheep and Wonder Pets are two of them).
 They want to watch them over and over again.
 When we had to rely on DVDs, the discs would get scratched beyond use after a couple of months.
-On Apple TV we buy their favorite shows, and watch them as many times as we like, and there’s no physical media that gets damaged.
+We buy their favorite shows on Apple TV and watch them as often as we like, and no physical media gets damaged.

-Despite the fact that Apple TV is perfect for families, the parental controls are terrible.
-The new user interface from the latest update is slick, but it shows scary thumbnails at the top of the screen that can’t be turned off.
-Furthermore, while I can set parental controls for the movies and shows that I own, I can’t control what movie trailers my kids could access (or even turn movie trailers off at all).
+Even though Apple TV is perfect for families, parental controls are terrible.
+The new user interface from the latest update is slick but shows scary thumbnails that can't be turned off at the top of the screen.
+Furthermore, while I can set parental controls for the movies and shows I own, I can't control what movie trailers my kids can access (or even turn movie trailers off at all).
 These things need to be fixed.

 When Steve Jobs called the Apple TV a hobby, he put a nail in the coffin before the device even had a chance.
-Steve: there is a lot of potential to reinvent the “TV world” the same way you did for mobile phones, and portable music players.
-Get off the “hobby train” and make it happen.
+Steve: there is a lot of potential to reinvent the "TV world" like you did for mobile phones and portable music players.
+Get off the "hobby train" and make it happen.